Nicole S. Cohen. 2016. Writers’ Rights: Freelance Journalism in a Digital Age. Montreal and Kingston: McGill-Queen’s University Press.

 Nicole S. Cohen.
 2018.
 “Making It In A Freelance World.”
 In Making Media: Production, Practices, and Professions, edited by Mark Deuze and Mirjam Prenger, Amsterdam University Press, 235-246.

 Nicole S. Cohen and Greig de Peuter.
-2018. “’I Work at VICE and I Need a Union’: Organizing Digital Media.”
+2018. “’I Work at Vice Canada and I Need a Union’: Organizing Digital Media.”
 In Labour Under Attack: Anti-Unionism in Canada, edited by Stephanie Ross and Larry Savage.
 Halifax and Winnipeg: Fernwood, 114-128.

 Greig de Peuter, Kate Oakley and Nicole Cohen.
 2018.
 “How Youth Activism is Kicking Unpaid Internships to the Curb.”
 The Conversation, June 5.